-Although it was filmed in 2-strip Technicolor, all surviving material is in black & white.
+Although it was filmed in 2-strip Technicolor, 35MM surviving material is in black & white, but UCLA holdings include a 16MM color print.
 Two songs by Harold Arlen and Ted Koehler, "I Love a Parade" and "Temporarily Blue," were cut before release, although "I Love A Parade" is heard over the opening and closing credits.
 "I'm Happy When You're Jealous" by Bert Kalmar and Harry Ruby was also cut before release.
 See more »

 An OK comedy and a good example of a pre-code film

 I saw this film on TCM as part of their month-long "Screened Out" series.
 It's not a great film, but it wasn't bad either.
 It has to do with a company founded by a married couple that designs and supplies costumes for Broadway shows.
 The husband issues an ultimatum to the wife (Lightner) that her place is at home taking care of their son, not at the office.
 He makes this ultimatum not out of concern for his son, but so that he can make his wife's secretary his own since she is already his mistress.
 When Winnie's character agrees to resign and stay home, her husband proceeds to run the business into the ground and then takes off to parts unknown with the company's remaining funds and his secretary/mistress.
 Now it's up to Lightner's character to repair the damage to the company and repay the creditors before the business has to be dissolved.

 The husband does reappear at one point, and the odd thing is, Winnie has him behind a legal eight ball not because he is a man in his thirties carrying on with an under aged (17 year old) girl (the secretary), but because he has promised to marry the girl and has gone back on that promise - or as they once called it - breach of promise.
 Oh how conventions have changed in eighty years.